 Shingled HAMR?

 With conventional drives, SMR gives a ~20% capacity increase compared to non-SMR versions.
-However, analyst Chris Mellor at Blocks & Files believes that when comparing SMR HAMR to non-SMR HAMR, the increase is closer to 6.66%.
+However, analyst Chris Mellor at Blocks & Files believes that when comparing SMR HAMR to non-SMR HAMR, the increase is closer to 6.66% for 30+TB drives.
 He bases this on the fact that Seagate’s 32TB Exos SMR HAMR is only a 2TB increase from the non-SMR version.
 Mellor conjectures that HAMR drives, being denser, just don’t have as much space to overlap, since the write tracks are already narrower.

 When asked by Mellor, Seagate’s Jason Zimmerman agreed that SMR may have diminishing returns as areal density increases, but was quick to point out that track density itself, rather than HAMR specifically, was the culprit.
 In any case, Zimmerman suggested the capacity gains between SMR HAMR and non-SMR HAMR in Seagate’s Mosaic 3+ platform were more like 10%.